 One implication that arises from this study is that we see value in researchers expanding the extant literature base on the topics of group size and treatment intensity in mathematics intervention research.
-To our knowledge, few studies have concurrently investigated these two highly important variables in context of early mathematics interventions.
+To our knowledge, few studies have concurrently investigated these two highly important variables in the context of early mathematics interventions.
 Establishing the optimal size of instructional groups could provide schools with important information on how to best intensify learning opportunities for students with MD.
 Future research is therefore warranted in this area.

 Additionally, our research may shed light on the possibility of a "threshold effect" of student practice.
 While it was hypothesized that the 2:1 groups would outperform the 5:1 groups, both group sizes were expected to provide students with intensive learning experiences based on the instructional design of the ROOTS intervention.
 Therefore, the potential yield of additional practice in the smaller groups may have diminished after a certain rate or threshold was obtained during instruction.
 Given the possibility of threshold effects, future research is needed to establish optimal rates of student practice opportunities for teachers to provide when teaching students with or at risk for MD.
+For instance, studies of extant datasets may utilize regression methods (Lee, Seo, & Shin, 2011) to identify whether differential associations exist between rates of student practice and mathematics achievement above and below a specific level (threshold) of practice opportunities (Doabler et al., in press).
+Information garnered from such a priori work could, in turn, serve as a guidepost for planning future research that experimentally evaluates threshold effects.
+For example, in a future study, researchers might consider randomly assigning students to two conditions that employ the same validated mathematics intervention but vary in terms of practice dosages.
+In one condition, students receive a typical dose of practice as prescribed in the intervention, whereas students in the second condition receive additional practice opportunities above the previously established threshold.